-CSC 224 Web Programming II (PHP, MySQL) Prerequisite: CSC 124
+CSC 224 Web Programming II (PHP, MySQL) Prerequisite: CSC 124 with a grade of "C" or above

-This hands-on PHP programming course uses open source software, PHP and MySQL, to provide the student with a limited programming background with the applied skills to build professional-quality, database-driven Web sites.
-By integrating PHP and MySQL, with the XHTML and CSS frameworks, the student will develop the skills to build interactive Web sites with authentication and security.
+This hands-on PHP programming course uses open source software, PHP and MySQL, to provide the student with a limited programming background with the applied skills to build professional-quality, database-driven Websites.
+By integrating PHP and MySQL, with the XHTML and CSS frameworks, the student will develop the skills to build interactive Websites with authentication and security.

-CSC 246 Advanced Web Page Design (Dreamweaver) 3 cr. hrs.
-Prerequisite: CSC 146 or consent of department sheets, adding media objects, creating and using templates, and working with library items and snippets.
-Students also learn how to work with a Web server and manage Web site files.
+CSC 246 Advanced Web Page Design (Dreamweaver) Prerequisite: CSC 146 or consent of department sheets, adding media objects, creating and using templates, and working with library items and snippets.
+Students also learn how to work with a Web server and manage Website files.
 Course is taught using industry standard Web design software.